- Toggle Section About

 CSICS offers a special ministry in oral cultures concentration consisting of 24 credits of coursework leading to a Certificate in Orality.
 These can also be combined with 18 credits of core courses leading to an M.A. in ICS degree.

 A limited number of prepared courses are available for students to complete at their own pace providing all assignments are submitted by the end of the semester.
 Upon enrollment in the course, students are given electronic access to course lectures, the syllabus, and a list of required readings and course texts.
 Students turn in their assignments directly to the field course administrator utilizing the online interface.
 Course enrollment is available during the registration phase for the semester the student wishes to take the “field course.”
 Students may request a specific course by contacting the CSICS Distance Learning Administrator.

-Currently, Cook offers six field courses, M.A. students are eligible to take any of the six courses, doctoral students may only take the four courses at the 700-level.
-The six courses are:
+Currently, Cook offers five field courses, M.A. students are eligible to take any of the five courses, doctoral students may only take the three courses at the 700-level.
+The five courses are:

 |ISAN 507||Cultural Anthropology||3|

 |ISCL 560||Urban Research and Study||3|

 |ISCL 702||Social Organization||3|

 |ISCL 727||Principles of Church Multiplication||3|

 Every semester online courses are offered through CSICS or through Talbot School of Theology that may be applicable to the programs of studies for CSICS students.
 Students should check with their academic adviser about registering for these courses.